core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 # Acknowledgments
 {:unnumbered}

-The authors of this document want to thank Ben Schwartz and Tim Wicinski for their feedback and comments.
+The authors of this document want to thank Ben Schwartz, Marco Tiloca, and Tim Wicinski for their feedback and comments.

 [draft-ietf-core-dns-over-coap-03]: https://datatracker.ietf.org/doc/html/draft-ietf-core-dns-over-coap-03
 [draft-ietf-core-dns-over-coap-02]: https://datatracker.ietf.org/doc/html/draft-ietf-core-dns-over-coap-02